Amylyx Pharmaceuticals (AMLX)

 Justin Klee, Co-Chief Executive Officer & Co-Founder

 Justin Klee co-founded Amylyx Pharmaceuticals in 2013 and serves as its Co-Chief Executive Officer.
-Alongside Joshua Cohen, he co-invented AMX0035 and oversaw the company's development into a global, publicly traded pharmaceutical company from its origins as a concept at Brown University.
-Mr. Klee played a key role in the global regulatory approvals of AMX0035 for ALS in Canada and the U.S. He holds a background in neuroscience from Brown University and previously conducted research in neural systems at Brown and in neurophysiology and Alzheimer's disease at Harvard Medical School.
-He was recognized in Business Insider's "30 Under 40 in Healthcare" and PM360's "ELITE in the Drug Researchers and Developers" lists in 2020, and PM360's 2022 ELITE Entrepreneurs list.
+He, alongside Josh Cohen, guided Amylyx from a concept to a global, commercial-stage company, overseeing regulatory approvals for AMX0035 in Canada and the U.S. Klee co-invented AMX0035.
+He earned a Bachelor of Science in neuroscience from Brown University and conducted research in neural systems at Brown and in neurophysiology and Alzheimer's disease at Harvard Medical School.
+He is a published author in several high-impact journals.

 James M. Frates, Chief Financial Officer

 James M. Frates joined Amylyx Pharmaceuticals as Chief Financial Officer in January 2021.
-Prior to Amylyx, he served as the Chief Financial Officer at Alkermes from July 1998 to January 2021, where he was instrumental in growing the company from a clinical-stage entity to an international enterprise generating over $1 billion in revenue and employing more than 2,000 people.
-Mr. Frates managed Alkermes through numerous acquisitions and financings in debt, equity, and private markets.
-Before his tenure at Alkermes, he worked as an investment banker at Robertson Stephens and Morgan Stanley, specializing in biotechnology.
-He is a graduate of Harvard College and earned an MBA from Harvard Business School.
-He also serves on the Board of Sage Therapeutics, Inc.
+Prior to Amylyx, he was the CFO at Alkermes from July 1998 to January 2021, where he helped grow the company from a clinical-stage entity to an international commercial and development enterprise.
+Frates managed Alkermes through numerous acquisitions and financings in the debt, equity, and private markets.
+His career also includes experience as an investment banker at Robertson, Stephens & Company, focusing on Biotechnology Investment Banking, and at Morgan Stanley.
+He holds a Bachelor's degree from Harvard University and an MBA from Harvard Business School.

 Gina M. Mazzariello, Chief Legal Officer & General Counsel

-Gina M. Mazzariello holds the position of Chief Legal Officer and General Counsel at Amylyx Pharmaceuticals.
+Gina M. Mazzariello holds the position of Chief Legal Officer & General Counsel at Amylyx Pharmaceuticals.

 AI Analysis | Feedback